Anna L. Colcord

 Anna Letitia Colcord (March 7, 1864 – May 28, 1950) was an American writer and editor.
-She published the vegetarian cookbook A Friend in the Kitchen in 1889 and later expanded it in Australia while working for the Seventh-day Adventist Church.
-It sold widely, going through a number of editions and being translated into several languages.
-After returning to the U.S., she became a book editor and was involved in a copyright dispute over her work One Hundred Bible Stories, which led to legal battles but ended without a clear victory, resulting in financial losses for both sides.
+She published the vegetarian cookbook A Friend in the Kitchen in 1889 and later prepared an Australian edition while working with the Seventh-day Adventist Church.
+The book went through multiple editions and was translated into several languages.
+After returning to the United States, Colcord worked as a book editor in Washington, D.C.
+She later became involved in a copyright dispute with the Seventh-day Adventist Review and Herald Publishing Association over her manuscript One Hundred Bible Stories.

 Biography

 Early and personal life

-Anna Letitia Guise was born on March 7, 1864, in Sacramento, California.
-She married William Alan Colcord (1860–1935) on September 28, 1882, in Jefferson, Iowa.
+Anna Letitia Guise was born in Sacramento, California, on March 7, 1864.
+She married William Alan Colcord (1860–1935) in Jefferson, Iowa, on September 28, 1882.
 They had three sons and one daughter.
-Soon after marrying, Colcord and her husband joined the Seventh-day Adventist Church in Iowa.
+Soon after their marriage, Colcord and her husband joined the Seventh-day Adventist Church in Iowa.